Marfeel/Decks/slides/marfeel/slides.md

 ---

-title: At Marfeel we blindly believe high engagement can only be achieved combining great UX and great performance
+title: At Marfeel we believe high engagement can only be achieved combining great UX and great performance
 subtitle: MRF = f (&#9829;, ⚡, $)
 class: cover